With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreZumbro Valley Health Center is one of mental health facilities in Olmsted County, Minnesota, located at 343 Wood Lake Drive Se, 55904 zip code.
-Zumbro Valley Health Center provides telemedicine/telehealth, outpatient treatment and residential treatment.
-Zumbro Valley Health Center provides group therapy, trauma therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Zumbro Valley Health Center also supports veterans, people requiring dual diagnosis treatment and people with trauma.
-Additional services provided at Zumbro Valley Health Center include psychosocial rehabilitation services, supported housing and mentoring/peer support/consumer-run services.
+Learn MoreZumbro Valley Health Center is a mental health facility in Olmsted County, MN, located at 343 Wood Lake Drive Se, 55904.
+Zumbro Valley Health Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Zumbro Valley Health Center provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
+Zumbro Valley Health Center also supports people with serious mental illness, veterans and people with PTSD.
+Some other services available at Zumbro Valley Health Center include psychosocial rehabilitation services, education services and supported housing.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.